ethz-adrl/ifopt/README.md

 A more involved problem, taken from [towr], with multiple sets of variables and constraints to generate motions for legged robots produces the following:

 <img align="center" height="500" src="https://i.imgur.com/4yhohZF.png"/>

-## Develop
-Useful information for developers is given in the doxygen documentation:

- * For an overview of how to formulate your problem, start [here](http://docs.ros.org/api/ifopt/html/group__ProblemFormulation.html).
- * A nice graphical overview as UML can be seen [here](http://docs.ros.org/api/ifopt/html/inherits.html).

 ## Contribute
 We love pull request, whether its interfaces to additional solvers, bug fixes, unit tests or updating the documentation.
 Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for more information.